Dollar gives back some gains from US-China trade deal optimism

 Chinese Vice Premier Liu He, U.S. Trade representative Robert Lighthizer and U.S. Treasury Secretary Steven Mnuchin discussed issues related to phase one of a trade agreement and agreed to maintain communication on remaining issues.

-On Monday, China's Global Times said the two countries were very close to a phase-one deal.
+On Monday, China's Global Times, a tabloid run by the ruling Communist Party's official People's Daily, said the two countries were very close to a phase-one deal.

 The next deadline for market participants to watch is Dec.
 15, according to analysts.
 That is when the U.S. threatened to impose 15% tariffs on $160 billion of imports from China.